Skip to main content

 • Non-edible products

-You must be a resident of Oregon and make less than a certain amount of money to qualify for SNAP Benefits.
-That amount is based on the number of people in your household — the people you share your food purchases with.
+• Make less than a certain amount of money.
+This amount depends on the number of people in your household — the people you share your groceries with.
 Check out the table below for details.

 Household of 1